marcelojbp/QuantumFCS/README.md

 ## Quickstart example

-This example requires you to compute provide the vectorised Liouvillean, its steady-state and specify the other inputs as described below
+This example requires you to provide the vectorised Liouvillean, its steady-state and specify other inputs as described below.

 ```julia
 using QuantumFCS